cmciosu/hemp-db/docs/DEVELOP.md

   * `git checkout -b "<feature_name>"`

 2. Develop feature
-  * For features that alter database schema, make and run migrations:
+  * For features that alter database schema, make and run migrations with the following commands:
-    * Access the running container's shell with `docker exec -it hempdb-dev bash` in a separate terminal
+  * `docker exec -it hempdb-dev bash`
   * `python manage.py makemigrations`
   * `python manage.py migrate`
   * For features that add new env vars, add them to your .env, the .env.example, and to Vercel
   * Add any new dependencies to requirements.txt.
-    * You will need to rebuild your docker image when dependencies are added.
+You will need to rebuild your docker image when dependencies are added.

 3. Lint with ruff
   * Access the running container's shell with `docker exec -it hempdb-dev bash` in a separate terminal